mahamzayed/blackfynn-project/README.md

 This project is a simple filter application that allows you to search through a list of users.
 User would filter on first name and/or last name to see their desired results.

-This project was build using angular-seed runs on NodeJS.
-I used AngularJS 1.7 For the front-end/UI design, I opted to use the Bulma framework for its ease of use and flexibility with mobile design.
+This project was build using angular-seed and runs on NodeJS.
+I used AngularJS v1 For the front-end/UI design, I opted to use the Bulma framework for its ease of use and flexibility with mobile design.

 ## Getting Started